mesosphere/dcos-docs-site/pages/1.12/cli/install/index.md

 *   Network access from the external system to your DC/OS cluster
 *   A command-line environment, such as Windows Powershell, which is installed by default on Windows 7 and later
 *   Disable any security or antivirus software before beginning the installation.
+*   Windows 10 or newer.

 1. Run command-line environment as Administrator.

-1. Download the DC/OS CLI executable to your local directory ([dcos.exe](https://downloads.dcos.io/binaries/cli/windows/x86-64/dcos-1.11/dcos.exe)).
+1. Download the DC/OS CLI executable to your local directory ([dcos.exe](https://downloads.dcos.io/binaries/cli/windows/x86-64/dcos-1.12/dcos.exe)).

 1. Set up the connection from the CLI to your DC/OS cluster.
 In this example, `http://example.com` is the master node URL.